TnTech-ECE/S25_Team4_MyCapstoneProject/Detailed_Design_Physical_Subsystem/Detailed_Design_Physical_Subsystem.md

 ## Analysis
 The proposed PETG 3D-printed sensor case successfully fulfills all functional and environmental requirements for greenhouse deployment.
 Its internal layout securely houses the ESP-WROOM-32 and associated sensors, while the angled ventilation slats allow direct exposure to ambient air and light for accurate environmental readings.
 The integrated hook enables easy suspension at canopy level for optimal data collection.
 The 1.27 mm wall thickness provides sufficient structural strength while keeping filament use low, making the design both durable and cost-effective.
 PETG's resistance to moisture, UV, and moderate heat makes it well-suited for long-term greenhouse use.

+The enclosure design will also provide physical protection for sensitive electronics, particularly the ESP-WROOM-32 microcontroller and custom PCB.
+By securely mounting these components within isolated internal compartments, and enclosing them in PETG with reinforced walls, the system will safeguard against mechanical shocks, moisture ingress, and particulate contamination.
+The use of snap-fit closures and internal standoffs will minimize movement and vibration, reducing the risk of solder joint fatigue or component dislodgement during transport or prolonged operation in a dynamic greenhouse environment.

 From a compliance standpoint, the design meets multiple OSHA standards for electrical safety, hazardous communication, and air quality by enclosing electronics in a non-conductive, chemically stable PETG shell.
 It also adheres to RoHS requirements, ensuring eco-friendly materials are used throughout.
 The non-metallic construction ensures uninterrupted Wi-Fi connectivity for seamless data transmission to the Raspberry Pi hub.
 Overall, the sensor case is safe, scalable, and optimized for both performance and environmental compatibility in a greenhouse monitoring system.